Thomas-Walker-Lynch/project-enviroment/README.md

 ## Installing the ‘resources_repo'

-Assume we have a top level directory called 'repos', and we have expanded resources_repo into it.
+Assume we have a top level directory called 'repos', and we have expanded resources<br>
+'''
 /home/Thomas/repos/
  ..
  resources_repo/
-   bin/
+   bin/<br>
    include/
    lib/
    media/